dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 147. Blockchain should be used as a property ownership registry/recording system.
 Blockchain should not contain the product itself (ie a digital currency).
 Digital currencies are extremely dangerous.
 148. Focus on improving existing systems, rather than getting excited about trendy technologies.
 Small incremental baby steps that offer business value is a more likely outcome.
 149. Golden Copy: The Blockchain is Just a Database
+150. The blockchain story is bull#%*@: blockchain is indeed a clever solution to the Byzantine Generals Problem (a fault tolerance problem in distributed systems), its practical applications are rather limited.
+The story that blockchain technology will re-shape significant components of the Internet is bull#%*@.